- Be a resident of California.

 - Failure to complete 1st, 2nd, and 3rd contact with with an EOPS counselor.

 - Dropped/withdraws classes without consulting with EOPS/CARE Counselor/Director.

 - Completed semester with less than 2.0 GPA

 - Failure to comply with supplemental contract or counselors strategies for improvement

 - Students that are discovered cheating or committing fraud with EOPS/CARE benefits/funds or who display abusive behavior toward EOPS/CARE staff/faculty or in the EOPS/CARE center will be automatically dismissed.

 - Failure to meet the terms and conditions of the EOPS Mutual Responsibility Contract.

 Student must adhere to the following in order to remain eligible for EOPS services:

 - Maintain three (3) EOPS counselor contacts per semester.
 If on EOPS intervention, student must attend two intervention workshops.

-- Attend all mandatory orientations and meetings.
+- Attend all mandatory orientations.